The Most Stunning Royal Tiaras Of All Time

 At the wedding, Sophie also debuted a tiara that hadn't been seen in public before.
 Some have speculated that the jewels were on loan from Queen Elizabeth's personal collection.
 Others think the tiara might have been crafted from jewels that had belonged to Queen Victoria.

-Kate Middleton has been spotted in this tiara, most famously during a 2015 state banquet at Buckingham Palace.
-For that event, she wore a red Jenny Packham gown.
+More recently Kate Middleton has been spotted in the tiara, first during a 2015 state banquet and again in 2022 for a diplomatic reception.

 Zara Tindall Wore Her Mother's Tiara

 Zara Tindall is the daughter of Princess Anne and is known worldwide for her skills as an equestrian.
 Tindall is currently 17th in line to the British throne.
 In 2011 she married rugby player Mike Tindall.